-When left unattended, children may be able to start the vehicle or shift the vehicle into neutral.
+Children may be able to start the vehicle or shift the vehicle into neutral.
 There is also a danger that children may injure themselves by playing with the cigarette lighter, the windows, the moon roof, or other features of the vehicle.
 In addition, heat build-up or extremely cold temperatures inside the vehicle can be fatal to children.